The Company She Keeps (novel)

-The Company She Keeps (1942) is the debut and a semi-autobiographical novel by American writer Mary McCarthy.
+The Company She Keeps is the debut and a semi-autobiographical novel by American writer Mary McCarthy, published in 1942 by Simon & Schuster.

 It is an unconventional work, tracing the journey of a highly politicized young Catholic college graduate through various stages of emotional development, in unusually frank and revealing detail.
-The story blends many themes that had marked the author’s own life, such as patriarchy, feminism, rebellion and betrayal, as expressed in her later autobiography, Memories of a Catholic Girlhood (1957).
+The story blends many themes that had marked the author's own life, such as patriarchy, feminism, rebellion and betrayal, as expressed in her later autobiography, Memories of a Catholic Girlhood (1957).
 The six episodes do not follow directly in sequence, and some had already been published as magazine fiction.
 Critics noted that some of the characters are easily recognizable portraits from the contemporary New York literary scene.

 Background

 Autobiographical elements

-Margaret Sargent, protagonist of The Company She Keeps, closely resembles McCarthy’s account of herself in her later autobiography Memories of a Catholic Girlhood (1957).
+Margaret Sargent, protagonist of The Company She Keeps, closely resembles McCarthy's account of herself in her later autobiography Memories of a Catholic Girlhood (1957).
 But this was not obvious for more than a decade after this novel was published.

-Many of the circumstances of Margaret’s, or Meg’s, life mirror McCarthy’s own young adulthood: A college graduate living in New York City; a young first marriage that ends in divorce; works for a publisher, reading manuscripts, and writes for a liberal magazine.
+Many of the circumstances of Margaret's, or Meg's, life mirror McCarthy's own young adulthood: A college graduate living in New York City; a young first marriage that ends in divorce; works for a publisher, reading manuscripts, and writes for a liberal magazine.
 Because McCarthy travelled in prestigious literary circles, her characters have been traced as thinly veiled accounts of well-known intellectuals, such as Edmund Wilson and Philip Rahv.

 But, The Company She Keeps is by no means a purely autobiographical work.
-McCarthy confesses to reimagining or simply inventing episodes, and doesn’t always remember which parts of her stories are true and which are fictionalized.
-McCarthy has stated in interviews that the episode in the chapter “The Man in the Brooks Brothers Shirt” really did happen, though she changed names and cities to retain a degree of anonymity.
+McCarthy confesses to reimagining or simply inventing episodes, and doesn't always remember which parts of her stories are true and which are fictionalized.
+McCarthy has stated in interviews that the episode in the chapter "The Man in the Brooks Brothers Shirt" really did happen, though she changed names and cities to retain a degree of anonymity.

 Prior publication

 Several of the episodes in The Company She Keeps were originally published as short stories in other sources.
-“Cruel and Barbarous Treatment,” written in 1938 and published in The Southern Review in the spring of 1939, was one of her first works of fiction.
+"Cruel and Barbarous Treatment," written in 1938 and published in The Southern Review in the spring of 1939, was one of her first works of fiction.
 McCarthy wrote the other five stories that eventually became The Company She Keeps over the course of the next three and a half years.
-“The Man in the Brooks Brothers Shirt” was published in Partisan Review in the summer of 1941, “The Genial Host” was published in The Southern Review in the fall of 1941, and “Ghostly Father, I Confess” was published by Harper’s Bazaar in April 1942.
-The other two episodes, “Rogue’s Gallery” and “Portrait of the Intellectual as a Yale Man,” were published for the first time in The Company She Keeps, in the spring of 1942.
+"The Man in the Brooks Brothers Shirt" was published in Partisan Review in the summer of 1941, "The Genial Host" was published in The Southern Review in the fall of 1941, and "Ghostly Father, I Confess" was published by Harper's Bazaar in April 1942.
+The other two episodes, "Rogue's Gallery" and "Portrait of the Intellectual as a Yale Man," were published for the first time in The Company She Keeps, in the spring of 1942.